Beautiful animation about a Little Prince

-The Little Prince movie, an adaption by director Mark Osbourne of the wonderfully illustrated and popular 1943 novella by Antoine de Saint-Exupery.
+The Little Prince movie is an adaption, by director Mark Osbourne, of the wonderfully illustrated and popular 1943 novella by Antoine de Saint-Exupery.

 To convey a story that had a large impact on him, director Mark expanded the narrative to include a little girl reading the story for the first time.
-To switch between narratives Mark used two distinct animation styles to illustrate a dreamlike quality to the movie.
-Most successfully, The Little Prince narrative used stop-motion animation and paper cut-outs to create the characters and their clothing, with layered flat paper to create the backgrounds and add depth, “I wanted to feel the Little Girl was just learning to use her imagination starting from a piece of paper”, said Mark.
+To switch between narratives, Mark used two distinct animation styles in order to lend a dreamlike quality to the movie.
+Most successfully, The Little Prince narrative used stop-motion animation and paper cut-outs to create the characters and their clothing, with layered flat paper to create the backgrounds and add depth.
+“I wanted to feel the Little Girl was just learning to use her imagination, starting from a piece of paper”, said Mark.
 “When the Little Prince enters the story the animation moves to full dimensional puppet stop-motion”.

 In our computer generated world, movie watchers will be forgiven for thinking that they might be seeing CG pretending to be stop-motion, but Mark had the last word on this.
 “I don’t think CG could have ever emulated the kind of organic detail that you get when you are actually building things like this”.

 Continue reading the full story here.